-singleshot, which allows you to start the qmgr just to update the mtatailor.tai file from the Directory.
-When this is complete, qmgr exits.

-debug If you specify -d, the qmgr runs in debug mode in foreground, otherwise the qmgr runs in the background and updates the mtatailor file from the Directory at the configured intervals.
+- -s singleshot, which allows you to start the qmgr just to update the mtatailor.tai file from the Directory.
+When this is complete, qmgr exits. - debug If you specify -d, the qmgr runs in debug mode in foreground, otherwise the qmgr runs in the background and updates the mtatailor file from the Directory at the configured intervals.
 By default this is 5 minutes.
-(See Section 14.1.8, "Advanced configuration options" (Advanced tab) to see how to change this using the config reload setting).

-Disable inbound channels.

-Disable outbound channels.
+(See Section 14.1.8, "Advanced configuration options" (Advanced tab) to see how to change this using the configuration options. - -S Disable inbound channels. - -D Disable outbound channels.